CSE232-MSU/CSE232/Labs/lab05.md

-# Lab 05 - Styling
+# Lab 05 - Styling and Debugging

 The aim of this lab is to: